 Roads can be very expensive to construct and/or maintain.
 In some cases, the cost of a road can exceed the value of the land.
 Road maintenance can also come with a repetitive expense if it was not properly graded when it was constructed.
 On rural roads, road maintenance agreements are often record on title.
 The cost required to participate in the road maintenance is an expense which should be known before the removal of contractual contingencies.

 Where water goes when it rains heavily is good to know!
 In most cases, people in Southern California are closing escrow while the sun shines.
 What happens during excessive rain is good to anticipate so corrective action can be taken in order to avoid property damage and disruptions to your daily life.

 Foliage and soil should be evaluated in terms of how sustainable any development on the property may be.
 An expert evaluation of plants and general soil conditions should be considered whether buying vacant land or a developed property.
 For example, in many areas across the nation, a warming climate is causing large-scale die off of mature trees.
 Locally, many old oaks are unable to survive due to a lack of water, which allows organisms to accelerate the demise of large stands of trees.
 In some cases, the expense to remove trees, in an effort to mitigate the spread of insects, can be a significant on-going expense.

 Standard inspections for the purchase of rural property should include the following:

-A standard home inspection for residential property will evaluate the general condition of the foundation system and other systems involved with the construction of the improvements on the property.
+- A standard home and foundation inspection for residential property will evaluate the general condition of the foundation system and other systems involved with the construction of the improvements on the property.
 A home inspection should be considered for every purchase of improved property.